WuraAderele/Cloud-Architecting/Mini-Case-Study-1.md

       gcloud compute instance-templates create nginx-template \
       --metadata-from-file startup-script=startup.sh

-A target pool is a group of instances that receive incoming traffic from Load Balancers and forwarding rules.
+Create the target pool to group instances that will receive incoming traffic from the load balancer:

-When a forwarding rule directs traffic to a target pool, Cloud Load Balancing chooses an instance from the target pool based on a hash of the source and destination IP and port.

-Run below command to create a target pool in the same region as the instances.

       gcloud compute target-pools create nginx-pool